Evidence of dynamical dark energy in a non-flat universe: current and future observations: Observational data

 \begin{itemize}

-\item PADE$-$I: $\Omega_{m0}$, $\Omega_{k0}$, $h$, $w_0$, $w_1$, $w_2$
+\item PADE$-$I: $\Omega_{\rm b0}$, $\Omega_{\rm dm0}$, $\Omega_{k0}$, $h$, $w_0$, $w_1$, $w_2$

-\item SPADE$-$I: $\Omega_{m0}$, $\Omega_{k0}$, $h$, $w_0$, $w_2$
+\item SPADE$-$I: $\Omega_{\rm b0}$, $\Omega_{\rm dm0}$, $\Omega_{k0}$, $h$, $w_0$, $w_2$

-\item PADE$-$II: $\Omega_{m0}$, $\Omega_{k0}$, $h$, $w_0$, $w_1$, $w_2$
+\item PADE$-$II: $\Omega_{\rm b0}$, $\Omega_{\rm dm0}$, $\Omega_{k0}$, $h$, $w_0$, $w_1$, $w_2$

-\item $\Lambda$CDM: $\Omega_{m0}$, $\Omega_{k0}$, $h$
+\item $\Lambda$CDM: $\Omega_{\rm b0}$, $\Omega_{\rm dm0}$, $\Omega_{k0}$, $h$

-\end{itemize} where $\Omega_m$ ($=\Omega_{DM} + \Omega_b$) is the matter density parameter comprising cold DM and baryons, and $h = H_0/100$.
-We let each of the model parameters to change in the parameter space with no limitation (i.e. each of them is varied in a wide range prior).
-In each of the model analysis, we have performed 200000 chains to obtain the best fit value of the free parameters.
+\end{itemize} where note that $h = H_0/100$.
+Having all the datasets presented above, we perform the likelihood analysis using the Markov Chain Mote Carlo (MCMC) method aiming to constrain all the parameters of the proposed cosmological scenarios.
+Adopting the Metropolis algorithm, we let each of the model parameters to vary in the parameter space with no limitation (i.e. each of the parameter is varied in a wide region).
+In each of the model analysis, we have performed 200000 chains to obtain the best-fit values of the free parameters.
 Using the unlimited parameter space and large number of chains in MCMC, we can avoid the risk of picking out local best fit values in the parameters space.
-In this work, following the way of \cite{Rezaei:2019roe,Rezaei:2020lfy,Rezaei:2021qwd}, we have examined different initial values and priors on each of the free parameters.
+Following the approaches described in Refs. \cite{Rezaei:2019roe,Rezaei:2020lfy,Rezaei:2021qwd}, we have examined different initial values and priors on each of the free parameters.
 We observed that our results are independent on the selected initial values and the prior of the free parameters.
 In what follows we present and discuss the main results of this article.